-Try this easy green curry recipe with incredible flavor from the green paste cooked in coconut milk, chicken, bamboo shoots, kaffir lime leaves, and Thai eggplants.
-You can have this authentic Thai green curry for dinner in less than 30 minutes!
+This easy Thai green curry with chicken and eggplants will transport you to Thailand with every bite you take!
+It has incredible flavors from the curry paste cooked in coconut milk, chicken, bamboo shoots, kaffir lime leaves, and Thai eggplants.
+You can have this authentic Thai green curry chicken for dinner in less than 30 minutes!

-If you love green curry, try making green curry paste from scratch.
-Try my authentic Thai green curry paste.
+If you love Thai green curry, try my authentic Thai green curry paste next time you want green curry.
 Once you make that delicious curry paste, use it to make another easy and flavorful Thai green curry fried rice.
 You'll be hooked!

 Ingredients you need for an easy Thai green curry recipe

-These are some key ingredients for making this authentic and easy Thai green curry recipe.
-Not all ingredients are listed below.
-Only those need a little explanation to help you make a successful curry.
-Check the recipe card for a complete list.
+These are the main ingredients for making this authentic and easy Thai green curry recipe.
 These items are also the brands I use in my kitchen to test this recipe for you.
-Adapt and adjust with more fish sauce, sugar, water, or coconut milk.
+Adapt and adjust as necessary with more fish sauce, sugar, water, or coconut milk.

 - Chicken.
+Chicken breast or chicken thighs work well for this recipe.
 You can use beef, pork, lamb, or duck.
-Tofu, tempeh, shrimpfish, and scallop are also great for this recipe.
+Tofu, tempeh, shrimp, fish, and scallops are also great for this recipe.
 If using the latter set of proteins, reduce the cooking time to only 2-3 minutes since they don't take as long as the meat to cook.

 - Coconut cream.
 I recommend using the Chaokoh brand of coconut cream and milk.
 Something special about them helps elevate Thai curries to a new height of flavor.